idrop-link/idrop.link-osx/Pods/Alamofire/README.md

 ### URLRequestConvertible

-Types adopting the `URLRequestConvertible` protocol can be used to construct URL requests. `NSURLRequest` conforms to `URLRequestConvertible` by default, allowing it to be passed into `request`, `upload`, and `download` methods directly (this is the recommended way to specify custom HTTP header fields or HTTP body for individual requests):
+Types adopting the `URLRequestConvertible` protocol can be used to construct URL requests. `NSURLRequest` conforms to `URLRequestConvertible` by default, allowing it to be passed into `request`, `upload`, and `download` methods directly (this is the recommended way to specify custom HTTP body for individual requests):

 ```swift
 let URL = NSURL(string: "http://httpbin.org/post")!